20 Expensive Things Rich People Waste Money On (That Aren’t Worth It)

 Home Gyms: Equipment That Just Collects Dust

 Rich people love building home gyms they never actually use.
 They’ll spend five figures on Pelotons, Tonals, free weights, and fancy flooring, then skip workouts for weeks.
-It starts with good intentions, then turns into a guilt-filled storage room.

-These gyms become monuments to unused potential, with dust settling faster than reps.
 The irony?
 They still pay for personal trainers or private memberships somewhere else.
 If the equipment never gets touched, it’s not self-care, it’s wasted square footage.

 Exotic Pets: Status with a Leash